IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "Clouds shaped like everyday objects floating in a blue sky"

-### 10. `magritte_silhouettes`
+### 10. `Margritte_silhouettes`

-**Description:** Inspired by Magritte's use of silhouettes and negative space, rendered with the oil painting techniques that give his silhouettes their distinctive presence.
+**Description:** Inspired by Margritte's use of silhouettes and negative space, rendered with the oil painting techniques that give his silhouettes their distinctive presence.

 **Best for concepts involving:**
 - Human or object silhouettes filled with alternative content